 - Participation in professional development that prepares Fellows for 21st century public service, administered by Cleveland Foundation staff and professionals with expertise in their fields.

 - A small cohort with individualized coaching, supervision and support

-- Immersion in the rich civic and cultural life of Cleveland, with first-hand opportunities to network and connect with a diverse array of emerging and senior leaders and organizations
+- Immersion in the rich civic and cultural life of Cleveland, with first-hand opportunities to network and connect with a diverse array of senior leaders, organizations, and community members.

 Details on Eligibility & How to Apply:

 Applicants must be:

 - College graduates who earned their undergraduate degrees between spring 2016 and spring 2018.
 A wide range of degrees, including liberal arts and those pertaining to more technical and/or specialized areas of study, are welcomed

 - U.S. citizens, permanent residents or individuals who are eligible to work in the U.S. for the duration of this program